manzitresor/capstone_countries_project/README.md

 # 📖 Countries Webapp <a name="about-project"></a>

-This is a web application Tha display Different countries with deferent information.
+This is a web application Tha display Different countries with Different information.

 ## 🛠 Built With <a name="built-with"></a>